a hand holding a guitar

 5. Canada’s lifetime capital gains exemption

 Canadian residents have the right to a one-time capital gains exemption, allowing individuals to realize tax-free capital gains upon the disposition of certain types of property.
-The lifetime capital gains exemption is $913,630 in 2022.
+The lifetime capital gains exemption is $1,016,836 in 2024.
+New budget proposals aim to increase this limit to $1,250,000.
 The amount of this exemption, along with the fact that it can be multiplied with effective long range tax planning, often leads Canadian individual sellers of businesses to favour share sales and U.S. buyers should bear this common Canada-specific preference in mind when structuring transactions.

 In order for individual sellers to take advantage of the capital gains exemption on “qualified small business corporation shares”, there are certain requirements regarding the shares and assets of the target company depending on whether or not the company is carrying on active business in Canada or whether it is a mere holding company of passive investments.
 A transfer of shares of a company not fulfilling these share and asset requirements will prevent the individual shareholder from benefiting from the exemption.
 In certain circumstances, a company may fail the asset test if the company owns, for example, stock of a subsidiary.
 As a result, U.S. buyers should bear in mind that individual sellers carrying out private share sales will often want a structure that allows them to take advantage of their lifetime capital gains exemptions.